aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

 US West 2 (Oregon) | <a href="https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?stackName=SecurityHub-CISPlaybooks&templateURL=https://sa-security-specialist-workshops-us-west-2.s3-us-west-2.amazonaws.com/security-hub-workshop/templates/SecurityHub_CISPlaybooks_CloudFormation.yaml" target="_blank">![Deploy CIS remediation playbook in us-west-2](./images/deploy-to-aws.png)</a>|
 US East 1 (Virgina) | <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?stackName=SecurityHub-CISPlaybooks&templateURL=https://sa-security-specialist-workshops-us-east-1.s3.amazonaws.com/security-hub-workshop/templates/SecurityHub_CISPlaybooks_CloudFormation.yaml" target="_blank">![Deploy CIS remediation playbook in us-east1](./images/deploy-to-aws.png)</a>

 !!! info "If you are running this workshop in an AWS provided environment and it is not in one of the above regions you can still deploy the remediation template, via CloudFormation, in the region you are performing the workshop in.
-For Step 1, click either of the Deploy to AWS buttons and when that takes you to the CloudFormation console you can change your region in the top right corner of the AWS console to your desired region.
-Once you have created the stack with this template you can pick up this section at step 2 below."
+For Step 1, click either of the Deploy to AWS buttons above and when that takes you to the CloudFormation console you can change your region in the top right corner of the AWS console to your desired region.
+While you will be associated with a new region the URL for the CloudFormation template will remain populated.
+Once you have set your region you can proceed to step 2 to continue deployment."

 1. Click the **Deploy to AWS** button above, for the region you are performing the workshop in.
 This will automatically take you to the console to submit the template.